We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-This article reviews how Weight Watchers may be tailored to people with diabetes, its effectiveness for this condition, and any potential downsides.
+This article reviews Weight Watcher’s diabetes-tailored plan, its effectiveness, and any potential downsides.

-Weight Watchers is a weight loss program in which members track SmartPoints — a number allotted to foods and beverages based on their nutritional value.
+Weight Watchers, known today simply as WW, is a weight loss program in which members track PersonalPoints — a number allotted to foods and beverages based on their nutritional value.

-Members log both their food intake and exercise using the Weight Watchers app or website.
-The base program also offers additional resources, including workout videos, healthy recipes, and online support forums.
+Members log both their food intake and exercise using the WW app or website.
+The core program includes an individualized, scientifically-proven nutrition plan, on-demand workouts, and 24/7 live coaching.